cjcbvjqpeq/rsschool-cv/cv.md

 * **Telegram:** cjcbvjqpeq;

 ## About me
-There's nothin to say yet, and i dont have time though, so ill fix it later (or i won't)
+There's nothin to say yet, and i dont have time though, so ill fix it later (or i won't);

 ## Skills
 * JavaScript;